Areas of Study

 The most prominent focus of the program is the business aspect.
 Students learn to apply marketing and management skills within a retail or administrative context, and classroom discussions explore the relationships between professional or amateur sports and the economic world.
 Required coursework in organizational leadership and legal issues lay a foundation for understanding and navigating the inner workings of businesses.

 Additional specialized courses dive into the sociological and psychological aspects of athletics, gaining insights into the ways that people think and relate to each other.
 Faculty encourage students to think of themselves as leaders—answering questions such as “What about the sports world do we want to be different?
 What can we change, and how?”
 Discussions of both current events and historical trends reinforce these lessons, and outside of class, students contribute to special campus programs addressing gender equity in sports and other topics.

 Given its practical focus and potential to open doors to a career or advanced study in graduate school, the minor in Sport Management combines well with many of our majors.
-The most direct connection is with our new Business major, but it could also pair with History to provide a "long lens" knowledge of the field, with Mathematics to lead into a career in finance, with the Pre-Law program to address the legal side of sports, with Film and Media Studies or Journalism to give a broadcasting or sports writing base—the possibilities go on and on.
+The most direct connection is with our new Business major, but it could also pair with History to provide a “long lens” knowledge of the field, with Mathematics to lead into a career in finance, with the Pre-Law program to address the legal side of sports, with Journalism to give a broadcasting or sports writing base—the possibilities go on and on.

 Wells’ courses—all of which emphasize writing, discussion, and presentation skills—will position and prepare you to follow your interests and adapt your experience to new situations throughout your career.

 If you’re interested in studying Sport Management, you might also consider programs such as: